-The Company expressly advises (potential) Shareholders to consult their own tax advisor in order to obtain advice about the fiscal implications associated with any investment before investing.
+A number of important fiscal aspects of the Company are described in the chapter on "Taxation ".
+The Company expressly advises (potential) Shareholders to consult their own tax adviser in order to obtain advice about the fiscal implications associated with any investment in any of the Company before investing.